Like most crops, the production of tea is fairly complex. Here we give a brief summary of how different teas are produced around the world.

 When brewed, white tea should produce a very pale liquor with a light, sweet flavour.
 Due to the lack of processing, the antioxidant levels are said to be highest of all in white tea.

 Buy our white tea here.

-Matcha green tea is made by grinding down Tencha, a finely chopped Japanese green tea, whose bushes are shaded and then its slightly larger leaves are harvested, steamed, dried but not rolled.
+Matcha green tea is made by grinding down Tencha, a finely chopped Japanese green tea with shaded bushes.
+Its slightly larger leaves are harvested, steamed and dried but not rolled.
 Instead the veins and stems of the leaf are removed and the remaining parts are ground down.